 We should know more Wednesday when the Vikings start their first full practice coming out of the bye as to whether his bye week work has pushed his return to action forward or not.

 Last week, approximately 4,000 tickets remained for the Vikings-Lions game on Sunday.
 As of late Monday, the number had dropped to about 1,800.
 There are still about 1,300 tickets remaining for the Seattle game the following week.

-.
+Lions coach Jim Schwartz is trying to downplay what some have reported as being a feud between quarterback Matthew Stafford and star receiver Calvin Johnson.
 During Sunday's game with Seattle, sideline cameras caught Johnson and Stafford in a heated exchange, but Schwartz said that was simply part of the heat of battle and shouldn't be confused with a rift between the players.

 In a bittersweet epilogue to the story that allowed former Viking Earsell Mackbee to fly to his home in California to live out his final days surrounded by family, Mackbee died Monday just 10 days after making his return.
 Mackbee needed approximately $25,000 raised in order to make the trip.
 Thanks to donations, Mackbee returned home and spent his last days surrounded by family.

 Look for there to be a flurry of activity today when former Chiefs running back Larry Johnson clears waivers from Kansas City.
 His name has been linked to a handful of teams, including the Steelers, Patriots and Texans.
 Because of their depth at running back, the Vikings aren't expected to have much if any interest in signing Johnson.